EtiennePinard/SyncImagesToMidiFile/README.md

 # Sync Images To Midi File
-This is a program which will create a video of static images which are synced to a midi file
+This is a program which will create a video of static images which are synced to a midi file.
+There is also an option to add audio to the video

 ### Limitations
 The current version will only handle type 0 or 1 midi file